PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 ## What are these modules made for?

-The built-in modules will help you empower your business.
-The Product team have organized them into 6 main categories:
+All these modules aim at providing basic optional features to help your store go to the next level.
+Following the PrestaShop's back office categorization, they are organized into 6 main categories:

 **Traffic & Marketplace:** Increase your store awareness, traffic, and conversions.